-As the largest organ in the body, skin is a common source of problems.
-Throughout your life, it’s highly likely that one or more skin disorders will affect your face.
+As the largest organ in the body, the skin is a common source of problems.
+Throughout your life, one or more skin disorders are likely to affect you.
 This can be acne as a teenager or sun damage as you grow older.

 Facial skin problems occur for a variety of reasons, including:

 - Exposure to the sun or other environmental elements